onesentforth/discipleschool/content/post/becoming-and-producing/index.md

 I used “becoming” because it acknowledges the likelihood that we ourselves may not even **be** disciples.

-If it is true that the current system is not producing disciples of Jesus, we must be willing to accept the notion that - as products of that broken system - we may have developed some ideas and habits that are actually keeping us from reaching full maturity as disciples.
+If it is true that the current model is not producing disciples of Jesus, we must be willing to accept the notion that - as products of that broken system - we may have developed some ideas and habits that are actually keeping us from reaching full maturity as disciples.
 More than that, we may have reached the point where we're no longer even ***attempting*** to mature as disciples.

 Research indicates that fewer than one in five born-again adults have any specific, measurable goals related to their spiritual development.

-In a nationwide survey, conducted by The Barna Group, hundreds committed Christians were interviewed, including pastors and church leaders.
+In fact, in a nationwide survey, conducted by The Barna Group, hundreds committed Christians were interviewed, including pastors and church leaders.
 The results of the survey revealed that "Not one of the adults we interviewed said that their goal in life was to be a committed follower of Jesus Christ or to make disciples of the entire world-or even their entire block."
 (Greg Ogden, *Transforming Discipleship,* InterVarsity Press, 2003)

 Why is that?
 Probably because we think of our relationship with Jesus as a passive one, where we simply receive good things from him, like forgiveness from sin, good health and financial blessings.
 We don't view it as an apprenticeship, where we're supposed to exert energy and apply discipline in an effort to become more like him.

 And if we're not truly applying ourselves in order to shape our nature and character into something that resembles Jesus, then how could we possibly be helping others do the same?

-After all, one cannot make disciples of Jesus if one has never truly become a disciple - or student - of Jesus.
+After all, one cannot make disciples of Jesus if one has never truly become a disciple, or committed apprentice, of Jesus.

 A passive recipient is not the same as a devoted disciple.
-And our current church model has been meticulously designed to create passive recipients.
+And our current church model seems to have been meticulously designed to create passive recipients.

 ## Producing